-Before putting your Ottawa home on the market or listing with an Ottawa real estate agent, savvy Ottawa home sellers obtain a Comparative Market Analysis, also referred to in the real estate industry as a Home Evaluations or CMAs.
+Before putting your home on the market or listing with a real estate agent, savvy home sellers obtain a Comparative Market Analysis, also referred to in the real estate industry as a Home Evaluations or CMAs.

 You’ve probably received direct mail letters or post cards from local real estate agents about Home Evaluations.
 These pitches offer you a free report to tell you how much your home is worth.
-Ottawa real estate sellers can use our Geoff and Bobbie McGowan Ottawa Home Evaluation to figure out home pricing.
+Real estate sellers can use our Home Evaluation to figure out home pricing.